zexot-com/moonrepo.proto-plugins/tools/python/README.md

 ## Caveats

 This will install a pre-built version from [astral-sh/python-build-standalone](https://github.com/astral-sh/python-build-standalone), which doesn't support all versions, only Python 3.

-Building from source directly (with `python-build`), and supporting Python 2, will be fully supported in the future.

 ## Contributing